yonch/collector/issue-cache-collection.md

 - When enabled, the collector writes Parquet files containing 1 Hz LLC occupancy samples for each active monitor group with pod-level labels and passes basic integration checks on a resctrl-capable node.

 Remaining Work
-- Expose `resctrl_collector` configuration (e.g., sampling interval, mountpoint) via flags and wire from Helm values (or consume existing envs), so operators can tune behavior.
 - Basic integration tests for `resctrl-collector` (e.g., behind a feature flag with a mocked resctrl provider).